SomeMathew/FlaskTutorial/Tutorial.md

     `flask run` command as described above.
 It can also be used directly with a custom configuration when testing or deploying using a startup script with a WSGI server such as [chaussette](https://chaussette.readthedocs.io/).

 *   `app = Flask(__name__)` Creates the main flask application that will serve the requests to your services.
 This is the return value of your factory.

 *   The `app.config.from_object()` method will configure the application based on the default configuration or what is passed to the factory method.
 For now, the `DefaultConfig` only sets the DEBUG flag and is set to our `DevConfig` class.

-*   `@app.route('/version', methods={'GET'})` is a Python decorator which sets a url route for the decorated function, `version()` in our case.
-This will be used as an alive check and confirm our service is running.
+*   `@app.route('/version', methods={'GET'})` is a Python decorator which sets a url route for the decorated method, `version()` in our case.
+This will be used as an alive check to confirm our service is running.

     *   `'/version'` defines the route which will be registered on the WSGI router.
 This method will be accessible at `http://localhost:5000/version` or at your custom url instead of localhost.